faxpillow/pendingindefinitelydostponed/README.md

 An apple iteration
 The ultimately horrific NO!
+The full file folder of recordings for auto replay accessibility for every event here is my happy collection event playlist https://open.spotify.com/playlist/5POyqqpu35FUHPVHUwKGNJ?si=PnI88DmISqm4yuppPUW6Ig

+Doing great
+microsoftwords.exe, microsoftexcels.exe
-The full file folder of recordings for auto replay accessibility for every event Doing great microsoftwords.exe, microsoftexcels.exe gimme resources pls munney optional me need nothing ha ha ha but who doesnt 💕❄️💝xtraresources, *not deployed:  find useless human.  make useless human useful.  compensation accordingly ha ha no compensate useful human.  timestamp update: forced human to write desirous compensation legal document. shredded promptly. useless human has been given holistic task 😃*
+pls munney optional me need nothing ha ha ha but who doesnt 💕❄️💝say неартsay as a language *not deployed:  find useless human.  make useless human useful.  compensation accordingly ha ha no compensate useful human.  timestamp update: forced human to write desirous compensation legal document. shredded promptly. useless human has been given holistic task 😃*
 [TIMESTAMP] update:  useless human. has been given holistic task.  did not follow guidelines.
 Has adequately self punishment.
 Wonderful world.
 Happy box, if it doesn't make you happy it will make itself happy and thereby make you happy